jsmillie7/quick-portfolio/ATTiny.md

 #### PCB:

 The final product turned out great.
 It worked perfectly and has made my life programming ATTinys much simpler.
 I did a bad job of cleaning off the extra flux, so the board has a bit of a crust on it, but I have since learned my lesson.
-My soldering skills have also improved signiicantly since this was done.
+My soldering skills have also improved significantly since this was done.

 <a href="https://imgur.com/a/fdHZ2vQ">
   <img src="images/ATTiny/1.jpg" width="16%">